Cranial Remolding orthosis

 POI’s Unique Approach

 Many babies do not require treatment with a cranial remolding helmet because they respond well to repositioning techniques caregivers can practice at home, especially when we first meet them at an early age.
-With a prescription from your doctor, offer an initial assessment at no cost to you.
+The earlier repositioning starts, the more likely it is to be successful.
+With a prescription from your doctor, we offer an initial assessment at no cost to you.
 Ideally, we can do our first evaluation and obtain baseline measurements at 2-3 months of age.
 Although we would never utilize a cranial helmet at this early age it is an ideal time to begin education on repositioning and tummy time for the most desirable outcomes and the greatest chance of not needing to use a cranial helmet.

 Prosthetic & Orthotic Institute is a leader in cranial remolding.
 Our board-certified orthotist has over 20 years of pediatric experience, 12 of those years were devoted solely to cranial remolding.